Jeansen/cdmn/README.md

 Normally the Meta key maps to the ALT key.
 If the bindings do not work, please check your system mappings.

 # How to use cdmn
-*cdmn* offers two visual modes: overlay and bar.
+*cdmn* offers two visual modes: overlay and normal.

 The *overlay* mode simply does what the name already implies.
 It creates an overlay on top of the current terminal.
-This mode will not interfere with your terminal output.
 If some text is not visible, just hide *cdmn* for a moment.
 This is what the `Meta-o` binding is for.

-On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* mode.
-In this mode a complete line or columng (depending on your settings) will be reserved for *cdmn*.
+On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *normal* mode.
+In this mode a complete line or column (depending on your settings) will be reserved for *cdmn*.
 You can switch to this mode with `Meta-h`.

-Each binding can be used to switch modes or to hide and show cdmn in a given mode.
-For instance, if you were in overlay mode you could use `Meta-h` to go to bar mode and then use `Meta-h` repeatedly to toggle the visibility of cdmn.
-Justtry it!
+Each binding can be used to switch modes or to hide and show *cdmn* in a given mode.
+For instance, if you are in overlay mode you can use `Meta-h` to go to normal mode and then use `Meta-h` repeatedly to toggle the visibility of *cdmn*.
+Just try it!
 It should be fairly intuitive.

 Additional information can be accessed with the `Meta-p` binding.
 This will show the sidebar containing multiple panes with more verbose information.
 Use `Meta-j` and `Meta-k` to navigate between the panes.